 Tempo to a degree is also determined by rep range.
 A power exercise may include a 1-0-1 (1s eccentric – 0s pause – 1s concentric).
 When trying to improve muscle endurance, there are a number of different tempos that can be useful.
 Pausing under tension will increase the stress on the muscle and is a good way to push the client that extra 10%.
 The most common tempo that’s used is the 3-0-1 for muscle gain during hypertrophy workouts (6-10 reps).

 Lastly, you can easily determine what rest intervals are appropriate based on rep range.
 A power reps range of 1-5 reps will require 2-3 minutes to replenish the creatine phosphate system.
 Your goal is to train the client efficiently.
 If the client is fatigued, the training will be counterproductive.
 Muscle endurance, on the other hand, requires much shorter rest intervals.
 The goal is to improve the client’s recovery, so that’s the system that you need to stress.

-Step 2: Primary Exercises
+Step 2: Primary Exercises for Beginner Workout Programs